 • Admission Requirements

-Applicants must hold a bachelor’s degree from an accredited college or institution acceptable to Manhattan College or from a recognized foreign institution and should hold a bachelor's degree in engineering or science.
+Applicants must hold a bachelor’s degree from an accredited college or institution acceptable to Manhattan University or from a recognized foreign institution and should hold a bachelor's degree in engineering or science.

 The undergraduate degree should be in the same discipline in which the applicant is seeking a master's degree.
 Applicants who possess a bachelor's degree in another engineering or STEM discipline may be required to take prerequisite courses for admission.